 Fed in large part by his role of Rico in the 1931 film Little Caesar, his public image was that of a tough-talking bad guy, yet such a perception belied the truth about him: Robinson was a sensitive, quiet, cultured man who spoke seven languages besides English fluently, including Yiddish, Romanian, and German.
 He collected great works of art, and at the time of his death his collection was valued in the millions of dollars (and that was after he’d disposed of the bulk of the collection in 1956 as part of the divorce from his first wife).

 He was also a man who cared about battling Nazism.
-His opportunities to do so were limited, given that he was almost fifty years old at the time of the attack on Pearl Harbor and thus well beyond the age when he could enlist with the U.S. forces.
-(He had served in the U.S. Navy in 1918, when he was 25 years old.)
-Frank Capra's Signal Corps film group in Washington had nothing for him, nor did the OSS or the Navy.
-Despite the obstacles, he found ways to aid the war effort, as he describes in his 1973 autobiography, All My Yesterdays:
+His opportunities to do so were limited, given that he was almost fifty years old at the time of the attack on Pearl Harbor and thus well beyond the age when he could enlist with the

 This is a point in time at which I went to no meetings but, on the set with a secretary, answered appeals for help from all over the country.
-I refused to crawl or slither out of anything; any committee with a title that seemed to me to suggest help for England and France against the Nazis and which contained on its letterhead the name of a recognized figure, I responded to — usually with a check.
-Later I responded by making speeches.
+I refused to crawl or slither out of anything; any committee with a title that seemed to me to suggest help for England and France against the Nazis and which contained on its letterhead the name of a recognized figure, I responded

-In 1942, at the request of the Office of War Information (OWI), he traveled to England and from there made "morale speeches to the British and broadcast in as many foreign languages as I could to the occupied areas of Europe."
-He entertained troops in the U.K. made patriotic and propaganda broadcasts via radio.
+In 1942, at the request of the Office of War Information (OWI), he traveled to England and from there made “morale speeches to the British and broadcast in as many foreign languages as I could to the occupied areas of Europe.”
+He entertained troops in the U.K. making patriotic and propaganda broadcasts via radio.
 Some of those broadcasts were in

 German and were addressed to the underground in Germany.
 (At the time he was making them, he wondered if they were getting through.
 After the war, he heard from a number of Germans who praised his wartime broadcasts, telling him he’d given them hope.)

-However, as generous and as committed as Robinson was to helping the war effort, we found no record — or even admission or hint on the actor's part — of his ever personally slipping cash into occupied France as detailed in the example above, let alone of his doing it every month.
-The anti-Nazi groups he financially contributed to as a private citizen were organized entities that existed in the U.S., and underwriting their efforts amounted to dropping checks either into the mail or into outstretched hands.
+However, as generous and as committed as Robinson was to helping the war effort, we found no record — or even admission or hint on the actor’s part — of his ever personally slipping cash into occupied France as detailed in the example above, let alone of his doing it every month.
+The anti-Nazi groups he financially contributed to as a private citizen were organized entities that existed in the U.S., and underwriting their efforts amounted to dropping checks either into the mail or outstretched hands.
 Smuggling cash and supplies directly to the French underground would have been a markedly different proposition.

 Although they were marked as secret, Robinson’s official orders from the Office of War Information were reproduced in his 1973 autobiography.
 The actor was proud of the work he did on behalf of the Allies and wanted people to know the precise details of it, even if that got him into trouble.
 (He believed he risked being prosecuted under the Espionage Act, although the OWI had ceased operations back in 1945.)
 It therefore does not follow that even at the very end of his life he would have failed to mention having successfully managed to spirit monies into the hands of the underground movement in France month after month, especially in light of how difficult and complicated such a process would have been and how heroic the Resistance’s work was.
 Certainly Robinson may have donated money to one or more wartime causes that indirectly ended up providing aid to anti-Nazi elements in occupied France, but not by directly sending funds to a Resistance leader every month throughout the war.